vjirgale/BIMkit/BlocklyRuleEditor/README.md

 # Examples
 ## Create a new Category
-in index.html go to the element with id = "toolbox".
+In index.html go to the element with id = "toolbox".
 ![plot](./Images/BlocklyApplicationCategory.PNG)
+Then add a new category element.
+The name and color attributes is what the toolbox will display when the application is opened.